 Signature instructional practices for PPCS:

-Project Based Learning: Research supports that Project-Based Learning (PBL) is an effective and engaging way for students to learn and make meaningful connections across content areas.
-In order to be college and career ready, students are required to apply knowledge in a cognitively demanding way.
+Project-Based Learning: Research supports that Project-Based Learning (PBL) is an effective and engaging way for students to learn and make meaningful connections across content areas.
+In order to be college and career-ready, students are required to apply knowledge in a cognitively demanding way.
 Through PBL, learners gain deeper comprehension within the content, and learn to collaborate, think critically, communicate effectively both orally and through writing, and find creative solutions to problems.
-PBL directly aligns to Common Core Standards and the Smarter Balanced Assessment, with a focus on real-world applications and development of 21st century competencies that integrate technology and multi-media.
+PBL directly aligns to Common Core Standards and the Smarter Balanced Assessment, with a focus on real-world applications and the development of 21st-century competencies that integrate technology and multi-media.
 The model provided by the Buck Institute for Project Based Learning will be utilized for professional development for teachers.

 Science Technology Engineering, Arts, and Mathematics (STEAM): In alignment with our public policy focus, the STEM curriculum will be embedded in our instructional program, to include Art and Design (from STEM to STEAM).
 PPCS will develop and implement a rigorous academic program where students apply the components of STEAM in all disciplines.
 Our students will build connections between their school, home, and community that will enable them to flourish in higher academic settings and eventually become policy leaders in various fields.